-Terry Nooner, who has found success at all levels of basketball, including nearly a decade of experience in the women’s college game.
+Nooner has found success at all levels of basketball, including nearly a decade of experience in the women’s college game.
 In addition to his time at Kansas, he has coached at Texas, Maryland, Alabama and Southern Illinois along with one season as a player development coach with the Cleveland Cavaliers.

 Nooner joined the Longhorns from the NBA’s Cleveland Cavaliers, where he spent the 2018-19 season as Player Development Coach.

 Prior to his time with the Cavaliers, Nooner served three seasons as an assistant coach for the University of Maryland women’s basketball team.
 He helped the Terrapins to a record of 89-14 [.864], including a 43-7 [.860] mark in Big Ten Conference play.
 During his stint in College Park, Maryland won back-to-back Big Ten regular season and tournament titles and earned three NCAA Tournament berths.
 While at Maryland, Nooner helped recruit the nation’s No. 1 class in 2016 and the fourth-ranked class in 2018.

 Nooner was an assistant coach at the University of Alabama for two seasons from 2013-15.
 In his first season in Tuscaloosa, the Crimson Tide won 14 games, playing one of the most difficult schedules in the nation.
 Seven of those victories came in Southeastern Conference play, which were the most league wins for the Tide in more than 12 years.
 Alabama had several notable victories during Nooner’s time there, including the first win in program history at Vanderbilt’s Memorial Gym.